-Because graduate students needs to communicate their ideas in multiple ways, GSAS requires that PhD students who are non-native English speakers and who received their undergraduate degree from a non-English speaking institution demonstrate a minimum level of oral English language proficiency.
+Because graduate students need to communicate their ideas in multiple ways, GSAS requires that PhD students who are non-native English speakers and who received their undergraduate degree from a non-English speaking institution demonstrate a minimum level of oral English language proficiency.

 Language and communication specialists in the Professional Communication Program for International Teachers and Scholars at the Derek Bok Center for Teaching and Learning collaborate with GSAS in helping students meet this requirement.
 Students must demonstrate the required minimum proficiency level in order to work as teaching fellows.

-Students are categorized based on their TOEFL iBT speaking score and/or IELTS Academic speaking score noted in the GSAS admissions application:
+Students are categorized based on their TOEFL iBT speaking score and/or IELTS Academic speaking score noted in the GSAS admissions application.

 - TOEFL iBT speaking score of 26 and above or IELTS 8 and above—GSAS oral English language requirement is met.